qubolino/flybaby/README.md

 * and with ms5611 or ms5637 instead of ms5607 with very little changes
 * any serial gps module outputing standard NMEA sentences

-Using platformio with Arduino framework.
+Developed, compiled and uploaded using platformio with Arduino framework in Visual Studio Code.

+## credits
 This is originially a port of Iain Frew's https://github.com/mwesterm/esp32-vario which itself is a port of Hari Nair's https://github.com/har-in-air/ESP8266_MPU9250_MS5611_VARIO to esp32 and using the DMP functionaility of the 6050 IMU on the GY-86 breakout board.

 The majority of the code was some great work by Jeff Rowberg for the mpu6050 library and the i2cdevlib interface, and Hari Nair for the Vario design.
 The calibration came from  Luis Ródenas.
 Iain Frew put some glue on various components.
 I added GPS forwarding and NMEA output.